Nuclear Physics Early Career Researcher Prize

 We also support nominations from researchers and students themselves.
 Students should have the support of their supervisor.

-Deadline for nomination forms for the next award is 30 November 2021 with supporting statements due by 7 December 2021.
+The deadline for nomination forms for the award is Thursday 30 November 2023 with supporting statements due by Friday 15 December 2023.

 2020 Dr Jack Henderson, University of Surrey